-For an elegant, light and impressive-looking dessert, try this recipe for poached pears.
+For an elegant, light and impressive-looking dessert, try this recipe for perfect poached pear.
 Since you can poach pears at any stage of ripeness, this is a great recipe for every season!
 Just make sure that you poach the pear for a few extra minutes if it is unripe.
 For a more decadent treat, try reducing the cooking liquid to a syrup and spooning it over the pear just before serving!

-Poached Pear Recipe
+Perfect Poached Pear

 Recipe courtesy of The Natural Gourmet